mglaezer/java-llm-toolkit/README.md

 ## Introduction

 A Java toolkit that simplifies working with Large Language Models through powerful templating, structured outputs, and robust JSON/YAML handling.
-Works standalone or integrates with LangChain4j for advanced features like RAG and memory.
+Works standalone or integrates with LangChain4j for features like RAG, tools and memory.

 ### JTE (Java Template Engine) based Prompt composition

 The toolkit provides a comprehensive templating system that goes beyond basic string templates:

 - **[JTE (Java Template Engine)](https://github.com/casid/jte) Integration**:
-  - Supports complex template composition with includes, loops, and conditionals
+  - JTE supports complex template composition with includes, loops, and conditionals
-  - Provides IDE-assisted validation of template parameters
+  - IDE plugins provide validation of template parameters
-  - Stores templates as `.jte` files alongside Java code
+  - Templates are stored as `.jte` files alongside Java code or in the resource folder
   - Uses annotation-based binding of method parameters to template variables
   - Enforces strict validation of parameter-to-template mapping